Global Models for Time Series Forecasting: A Simulation Study: Results and Analysis

 \subsubsection{AR(3) Data Generating Process}

 Figure \ref{fig:ar3_line_plot} illustrates how the performance of the forecasting models under the AR(3) DGP setting evolve with increasing lengths and number of series.

-In Table \ref{tab:all_dgp_results}, under the SS scenario of the AR(3) DGP, in between the three AR processes, AR(3) is better which is not surprising as this is the model of the DGP.
-When comparing with all the other models as well, the AR(3) model performs the best, with the AR(2) being the second and the AR(10) the third, with respect to mean SMAPE.
-The true DGP AR(3) is in fact a subclass of the AR(10) forecast model, in which case the training process of the AR(10) model resolves to identifying that the coefficients beyond the third lag are close to 0.
-According to Table \ref{tab:all_dgp_results_differences} also, it is clear that in the SS setting, AR(2) and AR(10) are the closest to the true model, whereas among the non-linear models, RNN(3) is the closest to the best performing model AR(3).
+In Table \ref{tab:all_dgp_results_and_differences}, under the SS scenario of the AR(3) DGP, the AR(3) model performs the best, with the AR(2) being the second and the AR(10) the third, with respect to mean SMAPE.
+This is not surprising as AR(3) is the model of the true underlying DGP.
+Since AR(3) DGP is a subclass of the AR(10) forecast model, the training process of the AR(10) model resolves to training the coefficients beyond the third lag close to 0.
 However, when looking at the SS scenario in Figure \ref{fig:ar3_line_plot}, we can see that at the beginning lengths, the AR(2) model is better than the AR(3).
-It is after the series reaches adequate length that the AR(3) model starts to outperform the AR(2) model.
-This observation complies with the findings of \citet{kunst2008cross} that an AR(2) can be better than an AR(3) if there are not enough data for the model to fit all parameters reliably.
-A similar situation is observed among the AR(10) model and the other non-linear models RNN(3), FFNN(3) and LGBM(3).
-Due to the high amount of coefficients to be trained in the AR(10) model, the small lengths of the series are not sufficient to capture the underlying AR(3) process clearly.
-For the SS scenario of the AR(3) DGP, the Friedman test of statistical significance gives an overall $p$-value of \num{1.21e-10} in terms of the mean SMAPE values.
-This indicates that the differences in between the models in this case are statistically highly significant.
-Hochberg's post-hoc procedure on these results by using the best model AR(3) as the control method, gives the adjusted $p$-values indicated in Table \ref{tab:ar3_ss_p_values}.
+For the SS scenario of the AR(3) DGP, the Friedman test gives an overall $p$-value of \num{1.21e-10} in terms of the mean SMAPE values indicating the significance of the differences of the models.
+Refer to Appendix F.3 for details of the Hochberg's post-hoc procedure results.